meher12/unitTesting-junit-mockito-mockMvc/README.md

           `mvn clean test` then `mvn site -DgenerateReports=false`
           ```
         - By default, Maven surefire plugin will not show @DisplayName in reports:
-          * Surefire Extensions and Reports Configuration for @DisplayName found in [this page](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit-platform.html){:target="_blank"} (to show method name must be True)
+          * Surefire Extensions and Reports Configuration for @DisplayName found in [this page](https://maven.apache.org/surefire/maven-surefire-plugin/examples/junit-platform.html){:target="_blank" rel="noopener"} (to show method name must be True)
         - Generate code coverage reports with Maven:
            ```
              <plugin>